 In a recent report about AI and healthcare, Accenture says that the existence of growth opportunities in the healthcare AI technologies is good for futuristic economies.
 The Compound Annual Growth Rate of companies registering in the healthcare AI tech has increased to 40%.

 Keeping in mind the patients’ comfort and simplifying the complex tasks of the healthcare workers in their day-to-day responsibilities, the growth of healthcare technologies is moving towards the following five verticals in 2021.

-Delivering healthcare services through Internet and communication technologies has never been easier than in 2021.
+Delivering healthcare technological solutions through Internet and communication has never been easier than in 2021.
 The fully evolved telecommunications through high gigabit-speed Internet have led healthcare professionals to lean towards remote diagnosis and treatment through virtual consultation during the pandemic.

 According to a report by CDC, virtual consultations have increased by 154% in March 2020 compared with the same time a year before.
 As the adoption of communication technology is evident by these statistics, we can project a fair growth in the telemedicine industry in 2021.
 The governments waiving licensure requirements in countries like the United States vouches for the same.

 3D Bioprinting technology changes the way we see artificial body parts implanted through intense medical procedures.
 The tissue regeneration technology assures the precision fit of the implants for the patient during the surgery.
 It uses the living cells as a printing material for the digital models designed on computers according to the size variations required for the patient.